A single drawing being worth a thousand words, please look intensely at the one below. Thank you very much …

 You can find here a good list of syllabaries.
 I let you go take a look.
 (Yes, you need to come back !)

 Logographies are composed of characters representing words or meaningful components of words (called ‘morphemes').

 At the beginning, logographies' characters represented things or ideas.
 They looked more like drawings than abstract constructs.
 Look for example at the transformation of some Chinese characters over time.

 Still curious ?
 This website lists quite a few logographic writing systems just for you to go take a look at …

 In the magic world of written records, in our present times (yes, around the 2,000s), the most common scripts are the following :

-#1.
-Latin alphabet
+#1. the Latin alphabet

-#2.
-Chinese characters
+#2. the Chinese logography

-#3.
-Arabic alphabet
+#3. the Arabic alphabet